On the Arrow of Time and Organized Complexity in the Universe

-The objects of complexity are everything around us, such as materials, planets, stars, galaxies, clusters of galaxies, life, biosphere, humans, and human societies.
-The existence of everything can be recognized by us only through observations.
-For example, the existence of remote or tiny things is recognized through observations by devices such as telescopes, microscopes, and various observation apparatus and electronic devices.
-We can take things around us directly into our hands and sense them, but our brains also recognize them as electronic nerve signals transmitted from the sensors of our five senses through the nervous system.
-Hence, all objects of complexity are recognized as the result of observations by various apparatus and devices, including the human sensors of our five senses.
-That is, we can represent any object as the observation result of the object.
+The objects of complexity encompass everything in our environment, including matter, planets, stars, galaxies, life, the biosphere, humans, and human societies.
+Our recognition of the existence of any entity relies solely on observation.
+For instance, we perceive distant or microscopic objects through observations made by devices such as telescopes, microscopes, specialized apparatuses, and electronic instruments.
+While we can directly interact with objects through touch, our brains ultimately perceive them as electrical nerve signals transmitted from our sensory organs via the nervous system.
+Therefore, all objects of complexity are perceived as the outcome of observations made by various instruments, including human sensory organs.
+In other words, we can represent any object as the result of its observation.

-An observed value obtained when observing microphenomena in quantum mechanics is randomly selected according to a particular probability distribution corresponding to a quantum state.
-If some radio signals are received and measured, they would almost certainly be accompanied by noise.
-Chaos theory states that fluctuations in initial conditions can lead to diverse types of phenomena that behave similarly to those of random systems.
+In quantum mechanics, when observing microscopic phenomena, the observed value is randomly selected according to a specific probability distribution associated with the quantum state.
+Similarly, the reception and measurement of radio signals almost always involve noise.
+Chaos theory posits that fluctuations in the initial conditions can result in diverse phenomena that exhibit characteristics similar to those of random systems.